 7.4 What Is Dawn Phenomenon?

-As your body prepares to wake in the morning, melatonin decreases while cortisol and adrenaline rise.
+As your body prepares to wake, melatonin decreases while cortisol and adrenaline rise.
 Your body releases glucagon from the liver to increase the glucose in your bloodstream, so you are fuelled and ready to bounce out of bed and start the day.

 This increase in glucose is stimulated by glucagon and is usually balanced by insulin.
 This duo ensures your blood glucose is regulated and doesn’t rise too much.
 People with Type-1 Diabetes typically see their insulin requirements the lowest overnight, with a rise a few hours before they wake up as their liver pushes out glucose to start the day.

-Prioritising protein earlier in the day often causes blood glucose to fall, and you can eat again sooner rather than waiting all day.
-As you draw down on your excess fuel, you will start to see your waking blood glucose come down and a smaller rise due to the dawn phenomenon.
+Prioritising protein earlier often causes blood glucose to fall, and you can eat again sooner rather than waiting all day.
+As you draw down on your excess fuel, you will see your waking blood glucose come down and a smaller rise due to the dawn phenomenon.

-For more, see Waking Up with High Blood Sugar?
+For more details, see Waking Up with High Blood Sugar?
 It Might Be the Dawn Phenomenon.

 7.5 How Does ‘That Time of The Month’ Affect Blood Glucose for Women?